rgeneaux/PyMoDAQ/docs/src/lab_story/arduino_ubuntu.rst

 Install the *Telemetrix4Arduino* server
 +++++++++++++++++++++++++++++++++++++++

+We will follow the
+`installation instructions <https://mryslab.github.io/telemetrix/telemetrix4arduino/>`_ of the server.

 We first need to install the Arduino library *Telemetrix4Arduino*.
 Let's go to the library manager of the Arduino IDE, search "Telelmetrix" and install *Telemetrix4Arduino*.